What is SOS?

 What are the Ingredients?

-Cane Sugar, Sodium Chloride, Sodium Citrate, Potassium Chloride, Dextrose, Natural flavours, Natural Colouring, Malic Acid, Magnesium Citrate and Stevia.
+Cane Sugar, Sodium Chloride, Sodium Citrate, Potassium Chloride, Dextrose, Natural flavours, Natural Colouring, Malic Acid, Magnesium Citrate, Stevia, and Zinc Sulphate.
 Osmolarity 189 mOsm/l.
 SOS ingredients have been specifically balanced and formulated for rehydration.
 We use no artificial sweeteners, colours, flavours or preservatives.
 For more information on our ingredients and what they do, please visit the ‘The Science’ section of our website.

 How does SOS work?